thearmanqureshi/AI-Theme-Generator/README.md

 # AI Theme Generator

 ## Overview
-The **AI-Generated UI Theme Customizer** is a web-based application that leverages AI to generate custom UI themes based on user preferences.
+The **AI Theme Generator** is a web-based application that leverages AI to generate custom UI themes based on user preferences.
 This tool is designed to help developers and designers quickly create aesthetically pleasing themes for web applications.

 ## Features
 - AI-powered theme generation based on user input